Supporting Difficult Teenage Girls: Advice For Parents Of Teenagers

 Medically reviewed by April Justice, LICSW

-It can be difficult for teenage girls to navigate the difficulties of high school, hormones, and increasing levels of independence in their teenage years.
-At the same time, it can be just as difficult for parents to work with teen daughters who are making their journey through adolescent development.
-When considering how to relate with teenage girls, it is important to stay calm, spend time understanding where your child is coming from, and remain active in your girl's life.
+Teenage girls often confront difficulties in navigating high school, hormones, and increasing levels of independence.
+However, parents can have just as much difficulty working with their teen daughters journeying through adolescent development.
+When considering how to relate to teenage girls, stay calm, try to understand where your child is coming from, remember your own teen years, and remain active in your girl's life.
+Below, find tips for getting started.

 Getty